pints-team/change-point-testing/README.md

 - The numpy random generator is seeded before every tests is run, and the seed is automatically added to the results object.
 - If the test passes successfully, please set `status=passed` in the results object.

-### Creating plots, running analysis
+## Creating plots, running analysis

 - Use `./funk plot test_name` to run a plot, or `./funk plot --all` to run all plots
 - Use `./funk analyse test_name` to check if a test passed or failed, or `./funk analyse --all` to check all tests

-### Installing

-- Functional testing requires Python 3.4 or later
-- When cloning, make sure to add the `--recursive` switch
-- To install, use `python3 -m pip install -r requirements.txt`.
-This makes sure you have all the dependencies you know.